 Recovery Programs at St. Paul’s

-St. Paul’s provides space for meetings of Al-Anon on Tuesdays at 12:10 p.m. in the Undercroft of the Education Building.
+St. Paul’s provides space for meetings of Alcoholics Anonymous on Monday through Thursday at 12:00 noon and for Al-Anon on Tuesdays at 12:10 p.m. in the Education Building.
 Al Anon meetings are about sharing individual experiences and problems caused by a loved one’s drinking.
 Individual stories offer hope and strength in order to solve the common problems of the group.
 The 12-step recovery method is used to help in the recovery from the emotional, psychological and physical impact of alcoholism.

-St. Paul's hosts weekly CoDA meetings Tuesdays at 6:00 p.m. in the Library.
+St. Paul's hosts online weekly CoDA meetings Tuesdays at 6:00 p.m.
 Co-Dependents Anonymous is a 12-step program of women and men whose common purpose is to develop healthy relationships.
 The only requirement of membership is a desire for healthy and loving relationships.

-St. Paul’s provides space for meetings of Nar-Anon on Tuesday evenings at 7:15 p.m. in the Undercroft of the Education Building.
+St. Paul’s provides space for meetings of Nar-Anon on Tuesday evenings at 6:00 p.m. in the Education Building.
 Nar Anon Family Groups is primarily for those who know or have known a feeling of desperation concerning the addiction challenges of someone very close.
 The Nar Anon program, which is not a religious one but a spiritual way of life, is based on the 12 Steps of Nar Anon.